danodz/twitter-clone-school/server/API_DOCS.md

 }
 ```

-You will need to add a `proxy` to the server in `client/package.json`.
+You will need to add a `proxy` to the server in the `package.json` of the `client`.
 This will allow you to use relative paths in your `fetch` requests to the server.

+Add this line at the top of the `package.json` of the `client`, directly below the `"name"` key:

 ```json
 "proxy": "http://localhost:31415"
 ```

->NOTE: Once you've added the proxy, you need to restart your React server!
+>NOTE: Once you've added the proxy, you need to restart your React server (if it was running)!

 ---